-Indira Gandhi National Centre for the Arts (IGNCA) recruits Project Coordinator, Project Assistant Posts.
-Candidates with Post Graduate can apply.
+Indira Gandhi National Centre for the Arts (IGNCA) recruits Project Associate, Project Assistant Posts.
+Candidates with Post Graduate, MA experience can apply.

 About Indira Gandhi National Centre for the Arts (IGNCA):